pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 fn is_partitioned<P>(self, predicate: P) -> bool

-.
+iter_is_partitioned)true precede all those that return false.
 Read more1.27.0 · source§fn try_fold<B, F, R>(&mut self, init: B, f: F) -> R

 fn try_fold<B, F, R>(&mut self, init: B, f: F) -> R